Movietone sound system: Commercial use by William Fox

-The commercial use of Movietone began when William Fox of the Fox Film Corporation purchased the entire system, including the patents, in July 1926.
+The commercial use of Movietone began when William Fox of the Fox Film Corporation purchased the entire system, including the patents, on July 23, 1926.
 Despite Fox owning the Case patents, the work of Freeman Harrison Owens, and the American rights to the German Tri-Ergon patents, the Movietone sound film system utilized only the inventions of Case Research Lab.

 Also in 1926, William Fox hired Earl I. Sponable (1895–1977) from Case Research Lab and acquired the sound-on-film patents from Case.
 The first feature film released using the Fox Movietone system was Sunrise: A Song of Two Humans (1927), directed by F. W. Murnau.
 This film was the first professionally produced feature film with an optical soundtrack.
 The sound in the film included music and sound effects but only a few unsynchronized spoken words.
 The system was also used for sound acting sequences in Mother Knows Best (1928).

 Within two years after purchasing the system from Case, Fox bought out all of Case's interests in the Fox-Case company.
 All of Fox's sound feature films were made using the Movietone system until 1931, when it was superseded by a Western Electric recording system that utilized the light valve invented by Edward C. Wente in 1923.
 Despite this change, Fox continued to use the Movietone system for the Movietone News until 1939, due to the convenience of transporting the single-system's sound film equipment.